aap/pdp11/README.md

 To-do
 =====

-* implement DATIP for the Unibone
+* implement DATIP correctly (currently done for KD11A and B)
 * introduce #ifdef UNIBONE so we can maintain the code in one repo